Oil and mining industry of Niger

 The mineral mining industry is a crucial piece of the Economy of Niger.
 Exports of minerals consistently account for 40% of exports.

 Mineral commodities produced in Niger included cement, coal, gold, gypsum, limestone, salt, silver, tin, and uranium.
-In 2006, Niger was the world’s fourth-ranked producer of uranium.
+In 2006, Niger was the world's fourth-ranked producer of uranium.
 A new mining code was adopted in August 2006 and the former National Mine research Office (ONAREM), whose responsibilities included organizing mining exploration programs, was replaced by two newly established entities: the geological and Mining Research Center and the Mining Company of Niger (SOPaMin).
-SOPaMin is to hold the state’s shares in the existing uranium companies and is in charge of engaging in commercial transactions, such as uranium sales.
+SOPaMin is to hold the state's shares in the existing uranium companies and is in charge of engaging in commercial transactions, such as uranium sales.
 Since the adoption of the new Mining Code, the government has issued a significant number of new mineral exploration permits.
 Niger joined the Extractive Industry Transparency Initiative (EITI) in 2005 and, as part of the EITI efforts, appointed in late 2006 a national consultative committee, which included representatives of the general public.
 A first audit report reconciling revenue paid by mining companies with government receipts was scheduled to be issued in late 2007.

+Following the 2023 Nigerien coup d'état, the mining ministry suspended the granting of new mining licenses while it conducted an audit of the sector.